ChenBarryHu/VN_PointCloudCompletion/README.md

 Please download PCN.zip from [Google Drive](https://drive.google.com/file/d/1OvvRyx02-C_DkzYiJ5stpin0mnXydHQ7/view?usp=sharing), and unzip the file under `/data` folder.

 ## Experiment Configuration
-The training configuration is stored in `config.json`, where you can adjust common training parameters like `learning rate', 'batch size' as well as project-specific arguments.
+The configuration is stored in `config.json`, where you can adjust common training parameters like `learning rate', 'batch size' as well as project-specific arguments.
 Here is the explanation of some of the key arguments in config.json:

 ```shell
 enc_type: choose the encoder to be used in the pipeline, candidates are ["vn_pointnet", "dgcnn_fps", "vn_dgcnn_fps", "vn_pointr"]